cofx22/blog/posts/to-transduce-or-not-to-transduce.md

 After some benchmarking, I found out that this is slightly faster than `(vec a)` for small lists.
 I don't see why this only holds for small lists, but I don't want to invest time in finding out right now.

-After each update of the array list containing strings, in `strings-to-the-back`, you'll see `(vreset! stringsv strings)`.
+After each update of the array list containing strings in `strings-to-the-back`, you'll see `(vreset! stringsv strings)`.
 This may seem unnecessary, since `strings` is always the same object.
 This expression does have an effect, however.
 The Java memory model guarantees that when a thread reads a volatile variable,